CHAPTER SIXTEEN Victoria:- Branches of the family-tree

 1887, Frances Cassidy, age 27, single.
 Mar 22-28 for thecal abscess.
 Born Hamilton Vic.
 Servant.

 Edwin married a certain Anne Shaw (d l947) at Port Fairy in 1885, and at various times acted as a storekeeper in Edenhope, the proprietor of the "Edenhope Chronicle" between 1902-1908, the proprietor of the Dergholm Hotel and general store between 1911-1924 followed by a brief stint in a hotel at Pirron Yallock near Colac before embarking on his final business venture:- a haberdashery business in Gardenvale.
 It was not successful and he lived with his son in his declining years until his death in 1926 whereupon he was buried in the Brighton cemetery.
 He was the father of seven children.
 William (b.1886), became a hairdresser first at Portland then at Caulfield, married and reared two daughters.
 Caroline (b.1887 at Apsley) married a Nicol McFarlane in 1911, and lived the rest of her life at Macarthur where she is buried.
 She was the mother of two children Dulcie and Alfred Trevor.
 8 Ethel (b Brunswick 1889) married John Clarke and lived for many years at Digby in western Victoria.
 She later shifted to Oakleigh where she died childless about 1973.
 9 Edwin (or Edward?) was born at East Brunswick in 1891 but remained an invalid for all of his short life.
 He died at the age of eleven years in 1902 at Edenhope.
 Eileen (b Fitzroy, 1893) married twice, first to Edward Gull (1914) and secondly to Peter Jones.
-All of her eight children Edna (Feely), May (Mordant), Verna, Alex, Austin, Morris, Adey and Keith were by her first husband.
-Although she lived most of her life in western Victoria it is believed that at the time of my enquiries (mid-1980's) she was still living in the north-east of the state.
+All of her eight children Edna (Feely), Elvie May (Mordant), Keith, Adrian, Alex, Verna, Austin and Maurice were by her first husband.
+Although she lived most of her life in western Victoria it is believed that at the time of my enquiries (mid-1980's) she was living in the north-east of the state.
+She died at Tallangatta in 1987.
 Alfred (b Apsley, 1896) joined the 24th Battalian AIF at the outbreak of World War I but became ill aboard ship on the way to Gallipoli.
 He was laid out on the deck of the ship but suffered sunstroke and died on May 29th 1915.
 He was buried at sea and is commemorated on the Chatby memorial in Alexandria, Egypt.
 Finally after an interval of some years Myrtle was born at Edenhope in 1903.
 Although married twice, first to Charles Sparkes then to a man called Croucher, she had no children.
 In the mid-1980's it was believed that she was still living in Melbourne.
-10
+She died at Albert Park in 199110

-Samuel Cassidy married Mary-Ann Pullin on June 11th 1892, according to the rites of the Victorian Free Church in Moor St. Fitzroy.
+Samuel Cassidy married Mary-Ann (Maud) Pullin on June 11th 1892, according to the rites of the Victorian Free Church in Moor St. Fitzroy.
 The marriage was witnessed by his sister Robina, and Robert Thomas Rea whom Robina married later in that same year.
 At the time Samuel's occupation was "tuck pointer" and his address was McPherson St Carlton.
 The couple later made their home in Nicholson St Abbotsford, and Samuel worked for the Melbourne Tramways before operating a shop for a time in Spensley St, Clifton Hill.
 Five of his children lived beyond infancy.
 Samuel Jr was born in North Fitzroy in 1894.
-He suffered from an intellectual disability and never married although he lived on well into his eighties.
+He suffered from an intellectual disability and never married although he lived on well into his eighties before dying in 1978.
 Edgar (Eddie) was born in Clifton Hill in 1896 and became the father of Les whose wife Eileen researched much of the information contained in this account.
-Ethel was born in Collingwood in 1897, later married an Alex Holley, and had a daughter Shirley (Mrs Ron Brewer).
+He died in 1963.
+Ethel was born in Collingwood in 1897, later married Alex Holley, and had a daughter Shirley (Mrs Ron Brewer).
 After a divorce she married Len Wootton.
 I visited her in the mid 1980's.
 At the time she was living in Mordialloc.
+She died in 1993.
 Venus was born in Collingwood in 1901 and later married Frank Bottomley who became a Grand Senior Warden in the Freemasons.
 The couple had no children.
 Venus was living in Toorak at the time I met her while visiting her sister Ethel.
+She passed away in 1995.
 Finally the "baby" of the family, Cyril was born at Collingwood in 1907 but he died unmarried in 1935.
 There were at least three more children who died in infancy:- William lived for only 14 days after his birth in 1898; Stella lived for 5 months in 1903, and Melba who died at 18 months of age in 1907.
 The family's address for all of this time was Collingwood.
 12 Samuel died on May 31st 1930 at Clifton Hill and was buried at Coburg.
-His wife had died some five years previously.
+His wife Maud had died some five years previously.
 13

 Robina ("Beanie") married Robert Rea at Skipton (V) in 1892.
-She had five children; Myrtle, (b.1893; m William Hilliard in 1918); Harold (b 1895), Mabel (b 1898), Eveline ("Essie", b1900 ) and Doris (b 1902).
+She had five children; Myrtle Louisa, (b.1893; m William Hilliard in 1918) she later moved to Sydney around 1936 and had four children.
+She died in 1974; Harold Ormsby (1895-1908), Mabel (b 1898), Evelyn "Essie"(1900-1903) and Doris (1902-1903).
 14 A photograph is in existence which reputedly depicts a Cassidy family picnic.
 The picture shows an extended family group gathered in front of the horse and cart that had been used to reach the picnic site.
 Discernible on the side of the cart are the words R T Rea, Princes St Carlton.
 As Myrtle was born at Carlton in 1893 and her brother at Neerim in Gippsland two years later, it would seem that a reasonable estimate for the date of the photograph would be sometime in the period 1893-1894.
 A search of Victorian directories reveals that a Mrs Jane Rea operated a grocery store at 86 Princes St in 1880 and a Noble Rea, a butcher, occupied the adjoining premises at No.88.
-The same entries occur intermittently in the directories for the next twenty years although some entries record an M J Rea at the address.
+The same entries occur intermittently in the directories for the next twenty yearsalthough some entries record an M J Rea at the address.
 There is no record of an R T Rea however.
 Robina died at Camperdown in May 1903 at the age of 33.
 According to the 'Camperdown Chronicle' which made mention of her death, she had been ill for some time.
 The article also makes reference to Robina as being the daughter of a station manager at Mt Gambier (see Ch 12) and that Robina and her husband had at one time resided in Gippsland before losing their home and belongings in a bushfire.
 They moved to the Heytesbury forest in south-west Victoria where again they lost everything in a another bushfire around 1901.
 They next moved to Naroghid near Camperdown, but by this time the strain of these events had apparently taken their toll on Robina's health which became even worse after their homestead was almost destroyed in yet another fire.
 Robina was buried in Camperdown.
 Later in the same year her daughter Eveline also died and this tragedy was to be followed by the death of another daughter, Doris from croup.
 The misfortune that seems to have afflicted the family continued with the premature death of Robina's only son Harold who died of food poisoning on April 26th 1908, just short of his thirteenth birthday.
-15
+Robina's husband Robert was also to die in an accident in 1921 when he fell from the top of a load of timber being transported in Cheltenham.15

 Elvira ("Elvie") married Dan McMenamin in 1892 and settled at Clifton Hill.
 She had one child, Arthur.
 Later in life she lived at West Preston where she died in 1951 16